sopnode/oai5g-rru/README.md

 Using the option --gnb-only, it is possible to run only the OAI5G RAN part, i.e., oai-gnb pod and UEs.

-For instance, the following command will prepare a scenario from scratch to launch the USRP N300-based gNB with 2 Quectel-based UEs:
+For instance, the following command will prepare a scenario from scratch to launch the AW2S jaguar gNB with qhat03 Quectel-based UE:

 ```
-$ ./demo-oai.py -R n300 -Q7 -Q9 --gnb-only -a -l
+$ ./demo-oai.py -R jaguar -q3 --gnb-only -a -l
 ```

 Once the script terminates, you need to log on a k8s worker node and configure the following parameters in the script demo-oai.sh to match the external CN parameters: